William Terriss: Peak years

 In 1880 he joined Henry Irving's company at the Lyceum Theatre, playing such parts as Cassio in Irving's hit production of Othello, Laertes in Hamlet, Bassanio in The Merchant of Venice, Flutter in The Belle's Stratagem, Courriol in The Lyons Mail, Jack Wyatt in James Albery's Two Roses and Mercutio in Romeo and Juliet to enthusiastic notices.
 In 1895 he acted there opposite Mary Anderson, for example, as Romeo to her Juliet, in a long run.
 He was Don Pedro in the long 1882 run of Much Ado About Nothing and travelled with the Lyceum company on its 1883–1884 American tour.
-Terriss and Irving became close friends.
-Terriss also became close with his neighbour, George Bernard Shaw.
-Terriss performed many roles opposite Mary Anderson to much acclaim, including the title characters in Romeo and Pygmalion and Galatea.
-In the highly successful revival of Olivia that followed, he again earned high praise.
+Terriss's roles opposite Anderson also included the male title character in Pygmalion and Galatea.
+In the revival of Olivia that followed, he again earned critical praise.
+Terriss became close friends with Irving and also with his neighbour, George Bernard Shaw.

 In December 1885 Terriss met 24-year-old Jessie Millward, with whom he starred as David Kingsley in the extraordinarily successful The Harbour Lights (by G. R. Sims and Henry Pettitt), which ran for 513 performances.
 The pair established themselves as romantic leads together and presumably became lovers.
 In 1887 Terriss and Millward were engaged at the Adelphi in its melodramas, with Terriss in the hero parts, beginning with Frank Beresford in The Bells of Haslemere (1887).
 He excited the audience at the Adelphi in both passionate love scenes and in fighting scenes.
 For the next half dozen years, he rejoined Irving at the Lyceum, where his most acclaimed roles included the title role in Henry VIII (1892) and as Henry II in Becket (1893).
 In 1889–90, and again in 1893–94, Terriss and Millward toured in the US with Irving.

 In 1894 Terriss rejoined the Adelphi, earning even greater fame in melodrama.
 In 1895, he had a great critical success in Swordsman's Daughter by Clement Scott and B. C. Stephenson.
 This was followed by One of the Best, inspired by the Dreyfus Trial.
 His son-in-law, Seymour Hicks, wrote the piece at the suggestion of the dramatist W. S. Gilbert.
 Subsequent plays were also great successes for Terriss and the theatre.
 Terriss's last appearance was as Captain Thorne in Secret Service.
 The New York Dramatic Mirror called Terriss "one of the greatest and next to Henry Irving undoubtedly the most popular actor in England".